Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 8. Svartifoss Waterfall

-Svartifoss (Black Fall) is among the most famous waterfalls in the country.
-In fact, it was the inspiration behind the iconic Hallgrimskirkja church in Reykjavik.
+Located on Icleand’s south coast, Svartifoss (Black Fall) is among the most famous waterfalls in the country.
+In fact, it was the inspiration behind the iconic Hallgrimskirkja church in Reykjavik, and it’s certainly worth seeing when visiting Iceland.

-The water drops about 20 meters in front of a natural background created with black basalt columns.
-To reach it, you must hike about 45 minutes each way from Skaftafell’s entrance.
+The water drops about 20 meters in front of black basalt columns.
+To reach it, you have to hike about 45 minutes each way from Skaftafell’s entrance.

 9. Jökulsárlón Glacier Lagoon

-Jökulsárlón is considered one of Iceland’s natural wonders.
+Jökulsárlón Glacier Lagoon (stylized as Jokulsarlon Glacier Lagoon in English) is considered one of Iceland’s natural wonders.
 It has slowly formed throughout the decades as the Breiðamerkurjökull glacier started receding from the edge of the Atlantic Ocean.

-While today it is considered to be Iceland’s deepest lake, the beauty of this lake is not in its size, shape, or depth, but on the glacial background and the icebergs floating in it.
+While it’s considered to be Iceland’s deepest lake, the beauty of this lake is not in its size, shape, or depth, but in the glacial background and the icebergs floating in it.

-As the glacier melts and breaks into pieces, these icebergs float a slow procession through the lake until they reach the ocean and melt.
+As the glacier melts and breaks into pieces, these icebergs float slowly through the lake until they reach the ocean and melt.

-Just standing there, watching the ice slowly float to its death, makes this a unique place worth visiting.
+Just standing there, watching the ice slowly float away, makes this a unique place worth visiting.
 You can also ride a boat/Zodiac to get closer to the glacier and icebergs.

-You can do a tour to the Glacier Lagoon from Reykjavik, or if you’re driving around Iceland, you can book a zodiac right at the lagoon.
+You can take a tour to the Glacier Lagoon from Reykjavik, or if you’re driving around Iceland, you can book a zodiac right at the lagoon.

 10. Mount Mælifell